 How We Treat Baggy Eyelids

 We perform blepharoplasty using a minimal incision technique.
 The operation is usually performed in a local outpatient surgery center while under localized anesthesia with sedation or in our Philadelphia office surgery suite.

 For some patients, the appearance of under-eye bags cannot always be resolved with a blepharoplasty.
 Sometimes, under-eye bags are caused by a drooping or sagging of the midface.
 As the cheeks begin to lose skin elasticity and volume, they lose elevation, pulling the under eyelids downward.
 This creates depressions under the eyelid while emphasizing bulges caused by fatty deposits.
 Severe under-eye bags with bulging fat pockets could also be known as malar bags or festoons.
 These kinds of eyelid bags may not be treated with a blepharoplasty alone.

 Depending on your goals and other factors, Dr. Wulc will discuss the best treatment solution for you.
-He may recommend an alternative surgery or additional treatment with a blepharoplasty.
+He may recommend an alternative surgery or additional eyelid treatments with a blepharoplasty.

 In the upper eyelids, an incision is made in your eyelid crease.
 The incision is drawn out beyond the corner of the eyelid in a natural laugh line.